ayushigeorge/100-days-of-dsa-orless/questions.md

 Given an integer array Arr of size N. For each element in the array, check whether the right adjacent element (on the next immediate position) of the array is smaller.
 If next element is smaller, update the current index to that element.
 If not, then  -1.
 # Day 14
 Complete the function to find spiral order traversal of a tree.
 For below tree, function should return 1, 2, 3, 4, 5, 6, 7.
+# Day 15
+Implement a Queue using 2 stacks s1 and s2 .
+A Query Q is of 2 Types
+(i) 1 x (a query of this type means  pushing 'x' into the queue) (ii) 2   (a query of this type means to pop element from queue and print the poped element)

+Note :- If there is no element return -1 as answer while popping.